Hu-Hesheng/creative_image_optimization/README.md

  - pose estimation
  - semantic segmentation

-some of tools will be used for image segmention such as OpenCV(Yolo 7) and Semantic Segmentation.
+some of tools will be used for image segmention such as OpenCV(YoloV7) and Semantic Segmentation.

 # Installation guide
 * git clone https://github.com/Hu-Hesheng/creative_image_optimization